This article describes steps to hide or show the Windows Security app Device security section in Windows 11.

 Computer Configuration > Administrative Templates > Windows Components > Windows Security > Device security

-In the Device security details pane on the right, locate and double-click the setting that says “Hide the Device security area“.
+Then, in the Device security details pane on the right, locate and double-click the setting that says “Hide the Device security area.”

 On the Hide the Device security area window set the option to Not Configure, Enabled, or Disabled.